Retro-Commodore/RCEU505-Simple-joystick-tester/README.md

 ![Joystick Tester unsoldered image](Pics/joystick-tester.jpg)

-Read the document for which resistors to use for which LEDs The LED's can be generic ones from eBay, so resistor values might not be right for your choice.
+Read the document for which resistor values to use for which color LED.
+The LED's can be generic ones from eBay, so resistor values might not be right for your choice.

 Shopping list
 * 5x resistors